Agastya Lake

 Agastya lake, also sometimes written as Agasthya lake or referred to as Vatapi lake, is an artificial lake built c.
 5th-7th century in Badami, Karnataka, South India.
-It is a popular tourist spot.
+It is a popular tourist spot, as it is overlooked by the Badami cave temples.

+The name Vatapi lake comes from the fact that Badami was previously called Vatapi.

 Holiness

 According to Hinduism, the sage Agastya was the one that created the lake, thus giving the name.
 He was a revered sage of the religion.

-The Mahabharata, a book that frequently talks about Agastya, it clearly mentions the lake:
+The Mahabharata, a book that frequently talks about Agastya, mentions the lake:

-When he reaches Agastya's lake, a man, devoted to the worship of Gods and ancestors, who stays there for three nights, obtains the fruit of the Laud of the Fire.The meaning of "the fruit of the Laud of Fire" is unknown.
+When he reaches Agastya's lake, a man, devoted to the worship of Gods and ancestors, who stays there for three nights, obtains the fruit of the Laud of the Fire.